 - When adding a server in changing the cluster configuration, do not make any other changes such as adding a group resource. - The additional server license must be registered.
-To register licenses, refer to "Installation and Configuration Guide" > "Registering the license".

-- 1. Make sure that the cluster is working normally. - 2.
+To register licenses, refer to "Installation and Configuration Guide" > "Registering the license". - 1.
+Make sure that the cluster is working normally. - 2.
 Install the EXPRESSCLUSTER Server on a new server.
 For details, see "Setting up the EXPRESSCLUSTER Server Installing the EXPRESSCLUSTER RPM" in "Installing EXPRESSCLUSTER" in the "Installation and Configuration Guide".
 Restart the server on which the EXPRESSCLUSTER Server was installed. - 3.
 In the operation mode of Cluster WebUI, click Stop cluster. - 4.
 Perform Stop Mirror Agent in the Cluster WebUI operation mode. - 5.
 Access to other server in the cluster via the Web browser and click the server to add in the config mode of Cluster WebUI. - 6.
-By using the config mode of Cluster WebUI, configure the following settings of the Add server. - Information on the Source IP Address of the server to add on the Details tab of Properties of the virtual IP resource (when using the virtual IP resource). - Information on the ENI ID of the server to add on the Details tab of Properties of the AWS elastic IP resources (when using an AWS Elastic IP resource). - Information on the ENI ID of the server to add on the Details tab of Properties of the AWS virtual IP resources (when using an AWS virtual IP resource). - Information on the IP Address of the server to add on the Details tab of Properties of the Azure DNS resources (when using an Azure DNS resource). - 7.
+By using the config mode of Cluster WebUI, configure the following settings of the Add server. - Information on the Source IP Address of the server to add on the Details tab of Properties of the virtual IP resource (when using the virtual IP resource). - Information on the ENI ID of the server to add on the Details tab of Properties of the AWS elastic IP resources (when using an AWS Elastic IP resource). - Information on the ENI ID of the server to add on the Details tab of Properties of the AWS virtual IP resources (when using an AWS virtual IP resource). - Information on the ENI ID of the server to add on the Details tab of Properties of the AWS secondary IP resources (when using an AWS secondary IP resource). - Information on the IP Address of the server to add on the Details tab of Properties of the Azure DNS resources (when using an Azure DNS resource). - 7.
 When using a hybrid disk resource in the added server, click Properties of Servers in the Conf mode of Cluster WebUI.
 From the Server Group tab, add the server to the servers that can run the Group.
 Do this for required servers only. - 8.
 Click Apply the Configuration File in the config mode of Cluster WebUI to apply the cluster configuration information on the cluster.
 Select OK when the service restart dialog appears. - 9.
 Perform Start Mirror Agent in the Cluster WebUI operation mode. - 10.
 In the operation mode of Cluster WebUI, click Start cluster. - 11.
 Click Refresh data in the operation mode of Cluster WebUI to verify the cluster is properly working.